dhiway/issuer-agent/README.md

 Issuer Side of Wallet

-This project showcases the issuence of creating a schema, registry, credential and the presentation for the wallet.
+This project showcases the issuence of credential, creating schema and registries